 Further to the above criteria, the scheme prioritises activity which:

-Applicants must be current staff or students at Queen Mary, with an end date no sooner than twelve months from the date of application.
+Applicants must be current staff or students at Queen Mary, with an end date no sooner than August 2024.
 We welcome applications from staff and students at all career stages—and this is not used as a criterion in the selection process.

 The Centre for Public Engagement strongly encourage that all individuals considering applying for a Small Grant familiarise themselves with the Application Guidance document and seek support from the team on the development of their applications.
 Projects that seek support from the CPE are more successful at panel review.

-The Guidance Document contains key information on the scheme which will help strengthen your submission.
+The Guidance Document contains key information on the scheme which will help strengthen your submission and will support your project if successful.

 As they are not involved with the panel review, the CPE are able to read and give advice on applications to the scheme ahead of their submission.

-If you would like the team to read your submission, you can download a copy of the Small Grants Application 2019-2020 [DOC 251KB] to fill out and email to firstname.lastname@example.org.
+If you would like the team to read your draft application, you can download a copy of the Draft Small Grants Application Form 2023-24 [DOC 37KB] to fill out and email to the team for feedback.
 You must submit this to the team at least one week ahead of the funding deadline you intend to submit for.